The role of a Personal Trainer is to coach clients (on a one to one and small group basis) towards their health and fitness goals.

 Through the design and provision of creative and personalised exercise programmes and instruction, nutritional advice and overall lifestyle management, Personal Trainers will motivate clients to positively change their behaviour and improve their overall wellbeing by providing specialist, tailored advice within their scope of practice, while always being aware of when to refer clients to relevant appropriate professionals for specialist information and guidance (e.g. physiotherapist, registered dietician, medical specialist).

 A comprehensive understanding of business, finance, sales and marketing is also essential to enable the Personal Trainer to build and retain a stable client base.
 Personal Trainers are typically employed by a fitness or leisure centre or, once qualified, can be self-employed and should expect to work hours that may include evenings, weekends and public holidays.

 Apprenticeships can play a key role in developing a business and securing success in achieving business targets and goals.
 When used correctly, an apprenticeship programme can be highly relevant to fill skill gaps for specific roles.

 Our delivery model and partnered approach, ensures your business benefits from the apprenticeship programme.

-The key roles to enrol onto a Personal Trainer apprenticeship are:
+The key roles for a Personal Trainer apprentice are:

 Opportunities for apprentice graduates to progress onto are: